Table of Contents

 Further Reading

-Recently Kubernetes came out with a new feature for encrypting secrets at rest.
+Recently, Kubernetes released a new feature for encrypting secrets at rest.
 I highly recommend reading it.
-The feature is quite new, but that shouldn’t stop us from trying it out.
+Although the feature is new, that shouldn’t stop us from trying it out.

 Advanced Management of Kubernetes Secrets

-So far, we have learned about how Kubernetes secrets work and how we can consume them in a pod.
-However, when we are running multiple Kubernetes clusters (development/staging/production) we need a centralized secret store and a secure mechanism to populate our pod environment with the required secrets.
+So far, we have learned how Kubernetes secrets work and how to consume them in a pod.
+However, when running multiple Kubernetes clusters (development/staging/production), we need a centralized secret store and a secure mechanism to populate our pod environment with the required secrets.

 Using Vault with Kubernetes-Based Auth

-1. A pod gets deployed in a particular namespace and is associated with a particular service account.
+- A pod is deployed in a particular namespace and associated with a specific service account.

-2. The namespace and the associated service account is tied to a Kubernetes authentication role in the Vault backend.
+- The namespace and the associated service account are tied to a Kubernetes authentication role in the Vault backend.

-4. Using the VAULT_TOKEN and the VAULT_ADDRESS we can retrieve secrets from Vault in a secure manner.
+- Using the VAULT_TOKEN and the VAULT_ADDRESS, we can retrieve secrets from Vault securely.

 What Is Vault?

 Vault is a lightweight tool for effectively storing and managing secrets.
-It has great support for Kubernetes authentication, which is totally encrypted and secure.
-Vault is usually backed by Consul as the storage engine.
-Therefore it is highly reliable and resilient to node failures.
+It has excellent support for Kubernetes authentication, which is encrypted and secure.
+Consul usually backs the vault as the storage engine.
+Therefore, it is highly reliable and resilient to node failures.

 Setting Up Vault